escodebar/trainings/slides.md

 * Only the first few (min.
 7) hexadecimal digits of a hash are required to determine the file
 * More objects are discussed later
 * Please remember, that the whole file and not only the diff is stored! (well... it depends! 😊)

-Questions:
-* What happens if I change the file and add it again?
-[A new object is created]
-* What happens to the previous object?
-[It remains in the repository until it is garbage collected]

 ---